Learn more about Martha Washington and her many important roles.

 In 1789, George Washington was again called to serve his country, this time in the role of its first President.
 Martha Washington was initially reluctant to go back into public life, because of the restrictions placed on her in the role of First Lady.
 She settled into the job, however, and became an asset to the President in his official entertaining.
 A warm and friendly person, she was a good balance to her rather reserved spouse, and the relative informality of her weekly Friday night levees gave those who attended their only opportunity to freely socialize with the President.
 During these years, she was deeply troubled by criticism of her husband in the press and by other political leaders, and took political attacks against him very personally.

 Eight years later, the Washingtons retired for good to their beloved Mount Vernon.
-George Washington passed away just two years, leaving his widow devastated by his loss and confiding to everyone she met that she herself was ready to join him in death.
+George Washington passed away after just two years, leaving his widow devastated by his loss and confiding to everyone she met that she herself was ready to join him in death.
 During this time period she burned forty years of correspondence with her husband, seemingly as a way of protecting their privacy.

 After an illness of several weeks duration in the spring of 1802, Martha Washington died at home on May 22, surrounded by her grandchildren and great-grandchildren.
 She was eulogized in newspapers throughout the country as "the worthy partner of the worthiest of men."